nnicogomez/dll-thief/README.md

 # gran-theft-dll

 ## Synopsys and objetive
 DLL hijacking is techique which allows to abuse the library search order to gain execution in a process.
-If the current user is able to write in the directories where the system search, it will be possible to put a malicious DLL in site.
-Why not?
+If the current user is able to write in the directories where the system search, it will be possible to put a malicious DLL on site.
 When the executable attempts to load the expected library, they will instead load the malicious one.

-Normally, Windows treat to obtain the DLLs in the standard indicated location, but if the DLL is not found there, OS will find these in some known directories:
+Commonly, Windows treat to obtain the DLLs in the standard indicated location, but if the DLL is not found there, OS will find these in some known directories:

 * The directory from which the application loaded
 * The system directory